How much do I need for retirement?

 65 and older | $299,442 |

 You may or may not be ahead of your age group in terms of savings, but again, the only retirement balance that really matters is the one that helps you achieve your goals.
 How do you get there?
-As David Chae of Spring Health explains, it’s important develop a “positive mindset” around money by “being honest without judgment — celebrating your wins while not beating yourself up for the losses.”17
+As David Chae of Spring Health explains, it’s important develop a “positive mindset” around money by “being honest without judgment — celebrating your wins while not beating yourself up for the losses.”11

 Guardian can help you figure retirement out

+This information can help you estimate your retirement savings needs and develop a retirement savings plan.
+However, as you get deeper into the process, you may have financial issues and retirement planning questions that you’d like to discuss with a financial professional.
 If you don’t currently know such a professional, Guardian can help.
-A Guardian Financial Professional will listen to your needs, help define your goals, and work with you to better understand the retirement planning process and make the right decisions.
+A Guardian Financial Professional will listen to your needs, help define your goals, and work with you to make the right decisions.
 Here’s how to find someone near you:

 Get more information on planning for retirement